mariomulansky/PySpike/Readme.md

 ### ISI-distance

-The following code loads some exemplary spike trains, computes the dissimilarity profile ISI-distance of the first two spike trains, and plots it with matplotlib:
+The following code loads some exemplary spike trains, computes the dissimilarity profile of the ISI-distance of the first two spike trains, and plots it with matplotlib:

     import matplotlib.pyplot as plt
     import pyspike as spk